 - Family Search

 Other more specific references were also used which are more related to individual profiles.
 Information regarding these resources can be obtained through using the Contact Form listed under the Contact Us section of the website.

-In many of the EPF Profiles more information is required and further primary resources will need to be identified (where available).
-The inclusion of images is anticipated to be ongoing work.
+Thanks to all who participated in developing and researching EPGs.
 Future contributions of information (once checked) from descendants of EPGs or other interested parties will be acknowledged as resources that enhance this website.

 - Pam Anspach